ES10-1024/P10_Handin/Global MPC/ReadMe.txt

 DayLimitPumps returns a matrix with ones and zeros, used to add up the amount pumped for each pump station, dependent on the time of day.

 consumption, returns a vector of the predicted consumptions for the controller horizon here, an average of the variance and mean is made if the sample time is above 15 minutes.
+It also returns a consumption with added noise

+plotsToGif, makes a Gif of the running controller